Thoughts on prototype engineering

 In software, prototype engineering is a necessity of innovation, but many organizations do it wrong.
 They do it wrong because they look at prototypes not as prototypes, but as new alpha- or beta-version products.
 As a result, they over-design and they over-engineer.
 It’s worth emphasizing: prototypes are not products.
 The value of a prototype lies in the experience and knowledge gained through rapidly investigating a problem-space, not in the final output.

-At a recent Adobe “Create the Web” event (caveat: I work at Adobe), the Adobe Pipeline team opened its talk about prototyping with this quote from Albert Einstein:
+At a recent Adobe “Create the Web” event, the Adobe Pipeline team opened its talk about prototyping with this quote from Albert Einstein:

 If I had an hour to solve a problem I’d spend 55 minutes thinking about the problem and 5 minutes thinking about solutions.